radiantearth/stac-api-spec/item-search/README.md

 `application/vnd.oai.openapi+json;version=3.0` (3.0 JSON), or `application/vnd.oai.openapi+json;version=3.1`
 (3.1 JSON).

 A `service-doc` endpoint is recommended, but not required.
-This most commonly returns an HTML page, for example, in the form of [Redoc](https://github.com/Redocly/redoc) interactive API documentation.
+This commonly returns an HTML page, for example, in the form of [Redoc](https://github.com/Redocly/redoc) interactive API , but any format is allowed.
 The Link `type` field should correspond to whatever format or formats are supported by this endpoint, e.g., `text/html`.

 | **rel**       | **href**    | **From** | **Description**                                                                                                                    |